Arts in Health Care

 Integration of Art & Healing

 Samaritan patients and employees benefit from ArtsCare, a groundbreaking program that places artists in local hospitals to add the arts into the process of healing.
-The Arts in Healthcare program involves specially-trained artists who work regularly with patients in areas such as dialysis, ambulatory infusion, medical/surgical units, cardiac rehabilitation, mental health and the Mario Pastega House.
+The Arts in Healthcare program involves specially trained artists who work regularly with patients in areas such as ambulatory infusion and mental health.

 The artists work with various media including clay, drawing, painting, printmaking, fiber art, mixed media quilting, doll making, fabric crafts and many forms of creative writing.
-In addition, participating musicians visit the hospitals regularly to provide the healing sounds of the harp, viola, guitar and voice.
+In addition, participating musicians visit the hospitals regularly to provide the healing sounds of the harp, viola, guitar and voice for patients, visitors and staff to enjoy.

-Artists partner with hospital staff to offer workshops for cancer survivors and caregivers.
-They also complete commissioned artwork for public spaces and patient care areas throughout the Samaritan system.
+Artists also complete commissioned artwork for public spaces and patient care areas throughout the Samaritan system.

 Fingers poised over the strings of a harp.